After We Go: Critical reception

 After We Go received largely negative reviews from critics.
 Johnny Loftus of AllMusic gave the album 2-out-of-5 and described it as following the same format as Tantric.
 He noted its strong comparison to Alice in Chains and that After We Go exhibits the band to be no more than "mid-level grunge revisionists."
 Amber Authier of Exclaim! gave a poor review despite feeling that it "improves upon their self-titled debut."
 She noted, "the opening track is worth a couple of listens.
 Unfortunately the rest is not."

 Commercial performance

 Sales of After We Go would exceed 200,000 units, a far cry from Tantric's debut effort.
-The album peaked on the Billboard 200 at #56, higher than its more successful predecessor.
-Aside from "Hey Now", which reached number 8 on the Mainstream Rock Tracks, its singles did not chart substantially.
+The album peaked on the Billboard 200 at number 56, higher than its more successful predecessor.
+Aside from "Hey Now", which reached number eight on the Mainstream Rock Tracks, its singles did not chart substantially.

 Touring and promotion

 A music video was produced for the single "Hey Now", which predated the album's release.
 The follow-up singles, the title track and a cover of Fleetwood Mac's "The Chain", also met with poor reception.
 Nevertheless, Tantric soldiered on, touring with 3 Doors Down and Shinedown for much of 2004.

 Tantric's cover of Fleetwood Mac's "The Chain" became the theme song for HBO's Family Bonds.
 The opening track, "Chasing After", was also featured in the video games WWE Day of Reckoning and WWE SmackDown! vs. Raw in fall 2004.